slattekr/website/content/authors/admin/_index.md

 ---
 I am currently a Master's student in theoretical physics at [Perimeter Institute](https://perimeterinstitute.ca/people/mary-letey) and an incoming Harvard PhD candidate in theoretical machine learning at the [Pehlevan Lab](https://pehlevan.seas.harvard.edu) with [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).

 My background and research interests span a wide range of exciting problems in applied mathematics, from early-universe cosmology to machine learning and machine learning for physics.
-My current research projects focus on classification of discrete symmetry groups in various spaces with [Professor Latham Boyle](https://perimeterinstitute.ca/people/latham-boyle), and learning equivariant representations with [Professor Siamak Ravanbakhsh](https://www.siamak.page).
+My current research projects focus on classification of discrete symmetry groups in relatavistic geometries with [Professor Latham Boyle](https://perimeterinstitute.ca/people/latham-boyle), and machine-learned equivariant representations with [Professor Siamak Ravanbakhsh](https://www.siamak.page).
 {style="text-align: justify;"}